The Heart and Soul of our Operation are our Wilderness Central Oregon Horse Riding Adventures

 If you are interested in Cowgirl Camps we have some wonderful Central Oregon horse riding adventures for women this summer.

-Because we are small groups there will be opportunities to canter which is everyones highlight.
 Of course safety is our priority and we want to find the best horse experience for you.
 We like our adventures to be personal so we talk to every rider that wants to explore with us.

 We Invite you to ride with us